 How can we speak of peace while justifying certain spurious actions with discourses of discrimination and hatred? ...

-Peace is only a sound of words, if it is not based on truth, if it is not built in accordance with justice, if it is not quickened and completed by charity, and if it is not realized in freedom ”
+Peace is nothing more than a sound of words, if it is not grounded in truth, if it is not built in accordance with justice, if it is not vivified and completed by charity, and if it is not realized in freedom "

 (Pope Francis, speech in Hiroshima, November 2019).